pounders82/pounders82.github.io/index.md

 										<p>
 											Welcome to my portfolio website!
 I’m a recent Computer Science graduate from Kennesaw State University.
 Go Owls!
 											From a young age I have always been interested in technology.
 I remember sitting around the home computer and connecting to the internet for the time.
 The excitement of technology progressing and funny sounds from dial-up internet.
 Since then I have been on a journey to understand and learn technology.

+											I am what you call a returning learner.
+I recieved my associates degree in Electronic/Computer Engineering Technology in 2011 and decided to hit the job market.
 										</p>